sun-xm/Json/README.md

   }
   ```

   A json object can also inherit another.
-See more details in Runner example.
+See more details in sample code.

-## Compile Runner example:
+## Compilation:
   ```
   cd Json
   mkdir build